 geoshow function to import and display several shapefiles in the

 toolbox/map/mapdata folder.
-The
+Note how the

 geoshow function can plot data directly from files onto a map axes without first importing it into the workspace.